-An Arizona judge is authorized to issue a decree of legal separation, pursuant to Arizona Revised Statute 25-313.
-Unlike a divorce which requires a party to have been domiciled in Arizona for at least ninety days, a spouse may be domiciled in Arizona for less than ninety days to file for a legal separation.
+An Arizona judge is authorized to issue a decree of legal separation, according to Arizona Revised Statute 25-313.
+Unlike a divorce which requires a party to be domiciled in Arizona for at least ninety days, a spouse may be domiciled in Arizona for less than ninety days to file for a legal separation.

 A Preliminary Injunction is an Order of court that is immediately issued by the Clerk of the Superior Court when the initial Petition for Dissolution of Marriage or Petition for Legal Separation is filed.
 That Preliminary Injunction is immediately effective against the spouse, who filed the Petition for Dissolution of Marriage or Legal Separation but is not effective against the other spouse until he or she is served with the Petition, Preliminary Injunction and other related documents that are required to be filed with the original Petition.

 The Preliminary Injunction prohibits the transferring or concealing of assets, harassing or assaulting either party, removing a child from the state of Arizona, or removing either party or spouse from any existing insurance coverage.

 In the state of Arizona, legal separation procedures are almost identical to Arizona divorce proceedings.
-Similar to a divorce case, a Court in an Arizona legal separation case is required to divide the parties’ property and debts, enter orders providing for the care and custody of the parties’ children, order child support and, if appropriate, order one spouse to pay alimony (“i.e., “spousal maintenance”) to the other spouse.
+Similar to a divorce case, a Court in an Arizona legal separation case is required to divide the parties’ property.
+The court also divides debts, enter orders providing for the care and custody of the parties’ children, order child support and, if appropriate, order one spouse to pay alimony (“i.e., “spousal maintenance”) to the other spouse.